sgsellan/gpytoolbox/README.md

 ## Attribution

 If you use our library in your research paper, please cite us!
-You can use the bibtex blow below:
+You can use the bibtex block below:

 ```bibtex
 @misc{gpytoolbox,